KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 of what I mean by tile-based and isometric.

-This guide assumes that the reader is known with the [LÖVE2D](https://love2d.org) game engine as well as Lua.
-I will try to keep it as general as possible for other frameworks and engines as well.
+This guide assumes that the reader is known with the [LÖVE2D](https://love2d.org) framework as well as Lua.
+I will try to keep it as general as possible for other frameworks and game engines as well.

 ### Defining input and expected output